luc-blaeser/gcbench/README.md

 | --------------------- | --------------------------------------------- | --------- |
 | Allocations           | Maximum number of elements addded             | higher    |
 | Heap Maximum          | Heap size before when the limit               | higher    |

+**Note**: Graph scenario is deliberately not tested for limit, as it is not designed to scale.

 Limit test can also be selectively run (see above).